2060-io/message-pickup-repository/README.md

 ## Description

 Service designed for the management and storage of messaging for the Message Pickup repository of the credo-ts framework.
-It allows and facilitates the methods implemented by this module for handling messages from the mediator and its clients, adding live session management for clients, as well as a new message notification process for clients connected on other instances when there is more than one mediation instance.
-This method works through webhook technology to an endpoint integrated with the mediator that receives and dispatches messages to the corresponding live client.
+It allows and facilitates the methods implemented by this module for handling messages from the mediator and its clients, adding live session management for clients, as well as a publish and subscribe notification process for clients connected on other instances when there is more than one mediation instance.

 ## Enviroments